streamsniperrty/2021-awesomewm-config/README.md

 `sudo apt-get install awesome vim pavucontrol rofi xbindkeys compton feh libnotify-dev notification-daemon xfce4-notifyd`

-For items not found in the standard repositories (You'll need to compile from source):
+For items not found in the standard repositories (You may need to compile from source):

 * Vim Extra: https://github.com/streamsniperrty/vim-config